Northeast Woods Restoration Project

 Friends of Pastorius Park is a non-profit 501(c)3 organization and your gift is fully tax deductible.
 We will never sell or share your personal information.
 Read our Privacy Policy for complete information.

-For more information about making a Leadership Gift, please contact: info@friendsofpastorius.org
+For more information about becoming a project sponsor, please contact: info@friendsofpastorius.org